javiersanp/snek-template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     git push origin name-of-your-bugfix-or-feature

 8. Finally, go to the web page of your fork and make a pull request to the {{ cookiecutter.project_name }} repository.
-{% if 'github.com' in extra_context.repository %}<https://help.github.com/articles/about-pull-requests/>{% elif 'gitlab.com' in extra_context.repository %}<https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html>{% endif %}
+{% if 'github.com' in cookiecutter.repository %}<https://help.github.com/articles/about-pull-requests/>{% elif 'gitlab.com' in cookiecutter.repository %}<https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html>{% endif %}